soliao/AI-Tennis-Players/README.md

 # DeepRL-multiple-agents-tennis-udacity-drlnd-p3

-# This is still an manuscript!!

 - Reinforcement learning environment by Unity ML-Agents
 - This repository corresponds to **Project #3** of Udacity's Deep Reinforcement Learning Nanodegree (drlnd)\
   https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893
 - Solving the multiple-agent problem using the multi-agent actor-critic method

-In this project, I used the multi-agent deep deterministic policy gradient (MADDPG) algorithm to train 2 agents to hit volleys across each other.
+In this project, I used the multi-agent deep deterministic policy gradient (MADDPG) algorithm to train 2 agents to play tennis with each other.
 The goal is to hit the ball to the other side as many times as possible, while avoiding hitting the ball to the ground or out of bounds.

 The environment is originally from Unity Machine Learning Agents (Unity ML-Agents).
 For more details and other environments, please visit:\
 https://github.com/Unity-Technologies/ml-agents